False titles of nobility: British titles

 The British peerage includes the titles of (in ascending order) baron, viscount, earl, marquess and duke.
 All of these titleholders, except dukes, are (if male) known by the honorific "Lord" (in Scotland the lowest rank in the peerage is "Lord (of Parliament)" rather than "Baron").
 No peerage can be created by monetary means; such a transaction would be in breach of the Honours (Prevention of Abuses) Act 1925.
 The British embassy in the United States informs that "the sale of British titles is prohibited".

 Titles in the Scottish baronage are arguably the only British nobility titles that may be passed to any person, of either sex, by inheritance or conveyance.

 Baronetcies are hereditary titles granted by the Crown, but are not part of the peerage.
-Baronets are styled "Sir" with the suffix "Bt." or "Bart." after their surname.
-Baronetcies can no longer be purchased, and existing ones cannot be bought or sold.
+Baronets are styled "Sir" with the word "Baronet" (or the suffix "Bt." or "Bart.") after their surname.
+New baronetcies cannot be purchased, and existing ones cannot be bought or sold.

 Persons who have been enrolled at higher levels in orders of chivalry are usually knights and (female equivalent) dames, and are thus entitled to the prefixes "Sir" and "Dame", respectively.
 These titles cannot be bought or sold, either.

 The holder of a peerage, baronetcy or knighthood may not lawfully transfer those titles or any title associated with them to another individual.
-If a peerage is renounced, it devolves automatically upon the heir-at-law, usually based upon primogeniture.
+If a peerage is renounced, it devolves automatically upon the heir-at-law, usually by primogeniture, but in some cases by a special remainder.
 The incumbent has no right to designate a successor to the title.